Featured image for “How to Choose a School Residential Activity Centre”

 The range of activities

-Having good quality activities that children will get the most out of is a must, but this doesn’t just mean conquering the high ropes and scaling walls, it means ensuring that they offer a good range of activities that balances adrenaline experiences with memorable, fun, collaborative, outdoor adventures.
+Having good quality outdoor activities that children will get the most out of is a must, but this doesn’t just mean conquering the high ropes and scaling walls, it means ensuring that they offer a good range of activities that balances adrenaline experiences with memorable, fun, collaborative, outdoor adventures.
 This combination enhances their activity experiences and their life experiences.

 A woodland setting is ideal for adrenaline-fuelled activities and Bushcraft skills, outdoor adventures, exploring the natural environment, and even cosy evening sing-alongs around the campfire.
 You may also want open space for games and time to chill out so that children also have time to relax, think and reflect on their experience.